Headless BI 101: Common Terms, Design, Components, Future Outlook & More

 Performance Tuning and Caching

-Since Headless BI tools add an extra layer to the metrics computation process, they need to be designed with specific focus on performance.
+Since Headless BI tools add an extra layer to the metrics computation process, they need to be designed with a specific focus on performance.
 This is achieved by:

 - A built-in query tuner to optimize queries for the target data warehouse.